Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 #### A. Example: Mellanox Enabling RoCE V2 RDMA (Optional)

-There are lots of packages need to be installed for dependency, please refer to your RDMA NIC's mannualls to installed it correctlyu.
+There are lots of packages need to be installed for dependency, please refer to your RDMA NIC's manualls to install it correctly.
 ``` bash
 yum install atk gcc-gfortran tcsh gtk2 tcl tk
 ```